uc-fayazsn/IT3038C/osrsAPI/README.md.txt

 \n-1,-1\n-1,-1\n-1,-1\n358617,40\n-1,-1\n689419,2\n256370,16\n283977,21\n339937,1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n11437,107\n-1,-1\n45288,92\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1
 \n-1,-1\n116095,60\n-1,-1\n-1,-1\n61197,30\n-1,-1\n101484,144\n-1,-1\n42303,60\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n-1,-1\n121406,130\n154730,189\n22478,161\n-1,-1\n'

-While it is possible to use this, each set of 3 values is corresponding to 1 skill, it would be easier to use an module which already converts the information into variables we can use.
+While it is possible to use this, each set of 3 values is corresponding to 1 skill and then the next skill is noted by a '\n', it would be easier to use an module which already converts the information into readable information.

 To use this python script install the module